|Filipino actor Jon Jon Briones as the Engineer in the 2014 London revival of ‘Miss Saigon’|

 The Asian community of American Equity actors has strongly supported the Union’s condemnation of the proposed casting of the Engineer in Miss Saigon and has urged the Union to reject this application, in full awareness that many jobs may be lost to actors of Asian background if the production is cancelled.

 For years, ethnic actors were denied access to roles that were not expressly written for the ethnic performer.
 To put it another way, ethnic actors were largely excluded from working in the theatre.
 In response, Actors’ Equity has vigorously advocated the creation of equal casting opportunities for its minority members.
 Equity originated the use of the term “non-traditional casting” as an avenue of increasing employment for minority actors.
 This policy is defined as the casting of ethnic actors in roles where race or gender is not germane to the character.
 Non-traditional casting was never intended to be used to diminish opportunities for ethnic actors to play ethnic roles.
 The contract agreed to by Equity and the League of American Theaters and Producers provides that all parties agree “to continue their joint efforts toward, and reaffirm their commitment to the policy of non-discrimination, and to an on-going policy of furthering the principles of equal employment opportunity.
 It is the desire of the parties that employment opportunities for Equity’s multi-racial membership be improved, and that the stage reflect a multi-racial society” (emphasis added).
+[Emphasis and parentheses in original.]

 The producer, Cameron Mackintosh[,] was quoted in the Sunday Times of London as stating that “I subscribe to the view that acting roles should be played by the best person and that colour of skin has got nothing to do with it.”
 The casting of Mr. Pryce would not be so objectionable if Mr. Mackintosh was also willing to apply this standard elsewhere and cast visibly ethnic actors in the numerous productions of Les Misérables which have created nearly 400 jobs for Equity actors.
 Instead, Mr. Mackintosh and the producers of other shows have insisted all too often that the text of a play does not allow the casting of ethnic actors and have consistently refused to consider the talent of minority members for employment.